Tent air conditioning is often the only way campers in very warm, humid climates are able to camp in warm seasons.

 Setting an air conditioner into a tent window

-Next to the doorway, a tent window is the most common spot to place a window air conditioner.
-This frees the doorway and is much easier than cutting an opening in the tent wall.
+Next to the doorway, a tent screen window is the most common spot to place a window air conditioner.
+This frees the doorway for traffic and is much easier than cutting an opening in the tent wall.

-Most campers usually use a cooler or milk crate outside the window to support an A/C in this situation.
+Many campers use a cooler or milk crate outside the window to support an A/C in this situation.

 The window screen will need to be cut away to allow the front of the A/C to pass into the tent body.
-This may mean that the window storm flap will be the only way to keep out flying insects, when the A/C is not in the window.
+The window storm flap will probably be the only way to keep out flying insects, when the A/C is not in the window.

 Cutting an opening in the tent wall